alexandra-zaharia/alexandra-zaharia.github.io/_posts/2021-12-31-my-2021-dev-retrospective.md

 tags: [meta, personal development]
 ---

-I'm working on improving my habits so I'll be writing annual yearly retrospectives... starting today!
+I'm working on improving my habits so I'll be writing yearly retrospectives... starting today!
 This is what 2021 brought about, professionally-wise:

 ![2021 dev retrospective](/assets/img/posts/2021_retrospective.png){: width="700"}